ozanerenc/code-tunnels/code-cli-nedir-ve-kullanimi-1/en_step1.md

 ### What is VSCode Cli?
 VSCode Cli is a command-line tool for the VSCode editor that can be run from the command line.
+It is written in Rust and is open source.

 It can be installed alongside Visual Studio Code (VSC) or as a standalone tool.
+In this course, we will look further into this tool.

 #### Installation
 You can download the tool from this [link](https://code.visualstudio.com/#alt-downloads).